Protocols to measure the non-Abelian Berry phase by pumping a spin qubit through a quantum-dot loop: Discussion

 This protocol has advantages over the one described in Sec.~\ref{sec:NABP_meas}, which uses magnetic-field-enabled initialisation and readout.
 First, no additional wire is required to create the magnetic-field pulse.
 Devices without that element are readily available in the $2\times 2$ quantum dot array layout\cite{Hendrickx2021AProcessor, borsoi2022shared, hendrickx2023sweetspot, vanRiggelen2022PhaseQubits, wang2022probing, vanriggelendoelman2023coherent}.
 Second, the oscillation of the measured singlet probability is not suppressed by the factor of $\sin^2\theta_1$ (i.e., the angle between the axis of the non-Abelian Berry phase and the local Zeeman axis) appearing in Eq.~\eqref{eq:amp}.
 Third, the effect of the finite temperature, e.g., appearing in the suppression factor $A(x)$ in Eq.~\eqref{eq:amp}, is weakened, as the singlet-triplet splitting in QDR can be made much greater than the Zeeman splitting caused by a few millitesla magnetic field.

 A challenging component of this alternative protocol may be to sufficiently reduce the exchange interaction $J$ between the two spins, after they have been separated at the end of the initialization step.
-A nonzero exchange interaction strength introduces a nonzero singlet-triplet energy splitting in the two-particle spectrum, and hence a corresponding time scale $h/J$, which poses an upper limit on the time scale $3 N \tau_\textrm{s}$ of the $N$ pumping cycles.
+A nonzero exchange interaction strength introduces a nonzero singlet-triplet energy splitting in the two-particle spectrum, and hence a corresponding timescale $h/J$, which poses an upper limit on the timescale $3 N \tau_\textrm{s}$ of the $N$ pumping cycles.
 That is, the condition $\frac{3N\tau_\textrm{s}J}{h} \ll 1$ should be satisfied to neglect the effect of the residual exchange interaction.
 Substituting $\tau_\textrm{s} = 3$ ns and $N = 50$, we obtain the condition $J/h \ll 2.3$ MHz.

+Also, if the exchange interaction is nonzero, charge noise can in principle corrupt the two-qubit state.
+However, this is probably not the a critical threat for the proposed alternative protocol, for the following reasons.
+In the initialization step, when the exchange interaction is strong between the pseudospins, the system is in its ground state, and the evolution is adiabatic, hence charge noise has no effect on it as long as it is quasi-static and not resonant with the singlet-triplet splitting.
+Experimental results confirm this as well, see, e.g.~Ref.~\cite{Petta2005AppliedDots}.
+After the separation of the particles, the exchange interaction is turned off completely, at least in an ideal scenario.
+The remnant non-zero exchange interaction is a potential threat to the alternative protocol during the circular shuttling cycles, but its quasi-static fluctuation is irrelevant as long as the condition $J/h \ll 2.3$ MHz is met during the process.

+An additional challenge one might think of is that strong spin-orbit coupling can make Pauli blockade readout dysfunctional, as reported in many papers, e.g.~in Ref.~\cite{Hendrickx2021AProcessor}.
+However, this is not a problem in this protocol because of the absence of an external magnetic field.
+In this case, in a well chosen gauge, in which the tunneling between QDR and QD1 is pseudospin-conserving, the pseudospin is a conserved quantity, and therefore Pauli blockade is not lifted and can be utilized for readout.